What New Parents Need to Know About Cars and Babies

 - Lane–departure warning.
 This newer safety feature alerts you to movements outside of your lane (when you don’t activate the turn signal).

-Along with these features, traction control, all-wheel drive, antilock brakes, and electronic stability control can reduce the risks of suv rollovers and can make the family car a safer place for your baby.
+Along with these features, traction control, all-wheel drive, antilock brakes, and electronic stability control can reduce the risks of suv rollovers and can make the family car a safer place for your baby, if you get the car electric you could save on gas by using the Pro EV Chargers.

 How Much Extra Space Do New Parents Need?